ibm-cloud-docs/solution-tutorials/sql-database.md

 1. Visit the [{{site.data.keyword.Bluemix_short}} dashboard](https://{DomainName}).
 Click on **Catalog** in the top navigation bar.
 2. Click on **Databases** on the left pane and select **Db2 Warehouse**.
 3. Pick the **Flex One** plan and change the suggested service name to **sqldatabase** (you will use that name later on).
-Pick a location for the deployment of the database and make sure that the correct organization and space are selected.
+Pick a resource group and a location for the deployment of the database.
 4. Click on **Create**.
 The provisioning starts.
-5. In the **Resource List**, locate the new instance under **Cloud Foundry services** and wait for it to be available (sometimes you may need to refresh the page).
+5. In the **Resource List**, locate the new instance under **Services and software** and wait for it to be available (sometimes you may need to refresh the page).
 Click on the entry for your {{site.data.keyword.dashdbshort_notm}} service.
 6. Click on **Open Console** to launch the database console.

 ## Create a table